 Once you record your logic in a Scenario, it is important to modularize the flow for better maintainability.
 ACCELQ follows the Test Asset approach, which involves breaking down the Scenario flow into modular components for easier management and maintenance over time.
-These components are called Actions, and any statements that are not part of Actions cannot be included in a Scenario.
+These components are called Actions, and before a Scenario can be finalized and submitted, it can only include a series of Actions as statements.

 An Action forms a "Step" in a Scenario and can include a set of statements.